SlimaineB/k8s-slim/README.md

 ## Description

 This project allow you to create with one command a fully kubernetes cluster (version 1.22) running Ubuntu 21-04.
-It uses Vagrant with VirtualBox and Ansible Provisionner and Helm Chart.
+It uses Vagrant with VirtualBox, Ansible Provisionner and Helm Chart.

 ## How to